* The following programs are provisional and subject to change.

 You will participate in a program offered by Southern Illinois University (SIU) in Carbondale, Illinois.
 You will be conducting fieldwork at organizations including community service organizations, senior residences, and animal welfare organizations.
 Factory tours at a Japanese corporation are also scheduled.
-During the stay, students will reside at a student dormitory inside the SIU campus and get to know students from all over the world, which is one of the program's key highlights.
+During the stay, you will reside at a student dormitory inside the SIU campus and get to know students from all over the world, which is one of the program's key highlights.
 You may be expected to attend online classes.

 One of the unique features of this program is that you will build your own itinerary and accordingly conduct onsite fieldwork and research.
 The key to an unforgettable experience is your pre-training before you travel, in which you will learn about Toronto, Canada, and develop a plan for the activities to conduct according to your theme.
 You will stay with your host family at Toronto, and visit various communities, participate in events, and carry out research activities while receiving support from institutions including our partner university.

-You will be participating in a language program at the University of Guam (UOG), and while boosting your English language skills, you will also learn about the history and culture of Guam through activities provided by UOG students.
-Then, you will be working at a local hotel, and experience a variety of real business tasks, including those at a ground operator's office within the hotel.
-During your stay, you will learn about the travel industry and its challenges, and at the same time acquire knowledge about various travel-related tasks.
-The goal is to put together solutions for your assignment related to tourism policies.
+You will be participating in a language program at the University of Guam (UOG), and while boosting your English language skills, you will also learn about the history and culture of Guam.
+Then, you will be working at a local hotel, and experience a variety of real business tasks, including those at a land operator's office within the hotel.

 The Mio village in Mihama-cho, Wakayama Prefecture, is where many villagers immigrated to Canada in the mid-Meiji period, and hence its nickname, the "American Village".
-You will be working on a project that will effectively use the region's diverse local resources.
+You will engage in research activities related to the preservation of the history of immigration.